boscoh/peptagram/readme.md

 - publishable: *installable on any server, even on Dropbox*

 `peptagram` is not meant to replace heavy-duty proteomics visulaization tools such as peptide-shaker or PepXMLViewer.
 Instead, it provides a useful overview of proteomics experiments in a package that is convenient for down-stream purposes.

+As well, `peptagram` provides a number of parsers for proteomics search results.

 ## Installation